catdeal3r/fibreglass/README.md

 ### Still todo
 - [ ] Create userboard, productivity-board and notification center.
+- [ ] Change all icons to material icons.
 - [ ] Restyle rofi or switch it out for eww.
 - [ ] Fix some css styling bugs on the dashboard buttons.
 - [ ] Create custom lockscreen widgets to be overlayed on top of i3lock-color, or create a custom lockscreen with just eww.